gsoni1/gsoni1/README.md

 pathway enrichment within these signatures @ Broad Institute of MIT and Harvard & Dana-Farber Cancer Institute

 ## Courses
-### 2020
-Learn Python Programming Masterclass, Udemy
-### 2021
-Intro to R and Linux, DataCamp
 ### 2022
 Introduction to AI with Python @ Columbia University School of Professional Studies, Pre-College Program
 ### 2023 (Planned)
-Getting Started with Deep Learning, NVIDIA Deep Learning Institute

-Fundamentals of Accelerated Computing with CUDA Python, NVIDIA Deep Learning Institute
+Getting Started with Deep Learning, Fundamentals of Accelerated Computing with CUDA Python, and Fundamentals of Accelerated Computing with CUDA C/C++ @ NVIDIA Deep Learning Institute

-Introduction to C Programming, edX

-Fundamentals of Accelerated Computing with CUDA C/C++, NVIDIA Deep Learning Institute

 ## Contact
 gautamkumarsoni21@gmail.com